Read the most common questions about the strikes which are planned to take place at Sussex between 20 February and 13 March 2020.

 It is important to note that the University has remained open throughout the recent and continuing industrial action with many of the services that your tuition fees fund, such as the Library, social spaces, support services, the sports centres and the wide array of study spaces, open to all.

-Although we may not be able to fully understand the impact on individual students until the whole period of industrial action is over, we will let students know more about our procedure to register a complaint next term.
+Once the industrial action is over, we will let you know more about our procedure to register a complaint.

 Can students cross the picket line?